sourcegraph/about/content/blogposts/2024/gp-understanding-generator-functions-in-python-with-cody.md

 2. The function opens the file in binary mode (`'rb'`) using the with statement, which ensures that the file is properly closed after the operation is complete.
 3. Inside the with block, the function enters an infinite loop using while True.
 4. In each iteration of the loop, the function reads a chunk of data from the file using the `file.read(chunk_size)` method.
 The `chunk_size` argument specifies the maximum number of bytes to read.
-5. If the chunk is empty (i.e., the end of the file has been reached), the loop is terminated using the break statement.
+5. If the `chunk` is empty (i.e., the end of the file has been reached), the loop is terminated using the break statement.
-6. If the chunk is not empty, it is yielded using the yield keyword, allowing the caller to consume the chunk.
+6. If the `chunk` is not empty, it is yielded using the yield keyword, allowing the caller to consume the `chunk`.

 To use this generator function, you can iterate over the chunks like this: